Today, the dangers of texting and other forms of cell phone use while driving

 What Are Nevada’s Texting Laws?

-As of January 1, 2012, texting, accessing the internet, and using a hand-held
+- Texting, accessing the internet, and using a hand-held phone while driving

 - Drivers found in violation of this law may face a $50 fine for the first